-The Asian American Music Conference kicks off with the Asian American Music Showcase on November 10, 2018 at the historic Neck of the Woods music venue in San Francisco.
+The Asian American Music Conference Showcase took place on November 10, 2018 at the historic Neck of the Woods music venue in San Francisco.
 The showcase highlights a select group of featured artists, and up and coming Asian American music artists as selected by our selection committee.
-Below are this year’s final selections.
-Admission to the conference is included with AAMC registration.
-Tickets to the showcase only are also available through Neck of the Woods.

 “Echoing the likes of fun. and Jason Mraz, and with a voice like Sam Smith, Jin appeals to the deepest part of our souls – that tender, vulnerable side we too often build walls around. ” -Atwood Magazine (June 2018) Jae Jin is a self-taught, fully independent singer/songwriter, & multi-Instrumentalist from Baltimore, MD.
 When he hits the road, he entertains audiences with his soulful music and engaging stories.
 Jae began pursuing music professionally at the start of 2015.
 He self-released his debut, award-winning, full-length album, Kairos, at the end of 2015 with three tracks being pinned for GRAMMY consideration in 2016 in 3 different categories (Americana, R&B, & Pop).
 His second album, an experimental EP titled Baltimore Boulevard included singles such as the 90s-themed R&B/Pop song Darling U Know, dance single Things We Said, & Soul song Indigo Road.
 His latest release is a full length album titled Letters and Drinks, which includes popular tracks, 11:11 and Gonna Be Honest.
 He has been recognized as an emerging force by the likes of Pat Monahan (Lead singer/songwriter of Train), Russell Simmons (Def Jam co-founder) and has also been featured on The Huffington Post, SOFARSOUNDS (27 concerts across 14 cities globally), GRAMMYs, WorldStarHipHop, the Communion Residency (in NYC), & the Emmy Award-winning TV show, House of Cards.
 At the end of 2017, Jae was recognized with a 2017 WeWork Creator Award.